Stereotactic Breast Biopsy

 placed.
 When the area is completely numb, a small incision will be made.
 Several cores of tissue will be taken and sent to pathology.
 A tissue marker will then be placed.
 During the procedure, you will be told what is occurring and your comfort level will be continually evaluated.

 After the Procedure

-- You may take a non-aspirin pain reliever like Tylenol every 4 to 6 hours to help alleviate any discomfort, if needed.
+- Take a non-aspirin pain reliever like Tylenol every 4 to 6 hours to help alleviate any discomfort, if needed

 Getting Your Biopsy Results